-GetOfficeByCountry stored procedure that selects offices located in a specified country.
+GetOfficeByCountry stored procedure that selects offices located in a particular country.

-Suppose you want to get all offices in the USA, you just need to pass a value (USA) to the stored procedure as follows:
+Suppose, we want to get all offices in the USA, we just need to pass a value (USA) to the stored procedure as follows:

-To get all offices in France, you pass the France literal string to the
+To get all offices in France, we pass the France literal string to the

 GetOfficeByCountry stored procedure as follows:

-The following stored procedure returns the number of orders in particular order status.
+The following stored procedure returns the number of orders by order status.
 It has two parameters:

-INparameter that is the order status that you want to count the orders.
+INparameter that is the order status which we want to count the orders.

-OUTparameter that stores the number of order for the specified order status.
+OUTparameter that stores the number of orders for a specific order status.